JamesDConley/GLaDOS_Server/README.md

 # What is GLaDOS?

-GLaDOS is a model trained to create responses similar to ChatGPT.
+GLaDOS is a 20B model tuned to provide an open-source experience _similar_ _to_ ChatGPT.

 This repo includes the model itself and a basic web server to run it.